Definition of

 One of the tools of urban planning is zoning .
 This technique consists of dividing spaces according to their use, segregating those that are incompatible and taking care of the urban heritage.

-Taking into account zoning, which can be set by law, it is possible to prevent the construction of skyscrapers in a historic center.
-Towers, on the other hand, can be built in the financial district.
-Simultaneously, zoning can establish the minimum number of spaces that should be in an area, thus guaranteeing that each person has a certain proximity to some green space.
+Taking into account the zoning, which can be fixed by law, it is possible that the construction of skyscrapers in a historic center may be prevented.
+The towers, on the other hand, can be lifted in the financial district.
+Simultaneously, the zoning can mark the minimum amount of places that must be in an area, thus guaranteeing that each person has a certain proximity to some green space.

 Smart cities